-Family and friends in the DM community send me all sorts of different ideas, as well as actual books, photos and stories that relate to something they have read on the website.
+Family and friends in the DM community send me all sorts of different ideas, as well as recipes, actual books, photos and stories that relate to something they have read on the website.
 Since I would like to share all these interesting tidbits I receive, I have added this POTPOURRI SCRAPBOOK PAGE.
 Hopefully as the pandemic dissolves into just a bad memory, this page will replace all the odd musings generated during Covid19.

 While the original meaning of POTPOURRI from the French (1605–15) literally translated rotten pot, I prefer the modern synonyms (hodgepodge, mishmash, patchwork) and the definitions: